Electrical

 Will You Need to Rewire Your House?

 While you may need some electrical rewiring, you often only need to replace faulty wiring.
-While grounded electrical wiring is best, not all ungrounded wiring needs replacement when performing any electrical upgrades.
+While grounded electrical wiring is best, not all ungrounded wiring needs replacement when performing circuit box upgrades.

-An electrical panel upgrade involves replacing your current circuit breaker panel box with a new one that meets current NEC codes and UL Safety Standards.
+An electric panel upgrade involves replacing your current circuit breaker panel box with a new one that meets current NEC codes and UL Safety Standards.

 When replacing your house’s electric box, you need to know what’s involved in planning accordingly.
 It can be very challenging, depending on how extensive the work is.
 A simple swap out can be done in a few hours, whereas more extensive jobs can take up to a week to complete.

-While no two replacements are the same, here are some of the most important.
+While no two breaker box replacement jobs are the same, here are some of the most important.

 • Pulling an electrical permit, if required by your city or county.